twinsant/ethos/README.md

 # EthOS

-Chinese Name: 灵境公社(Meta Commune)

 > Metaverse shall be a world of the people, **by the people and for the people**.

-A framework for building metaverse together, based on LPmud driver and mudlibs.
+A framework for building text metaverse together, based on LPmud driver and mudlibs.

-Extend [LPmud driver](https://www.fluffos.info/concepts/general/MudOSdriver.html) on [Ethereum](https://ethereum.org/en/). #Metaverse #Web3
+This project extend [LPmud driver](https://www.fluffos.info/concepts/general/MudOSdriver.html) on [Ethereum](https://ethereum.org/en/). #Metaverse #Web3 #MudOS #FluffOS

 ## Screenshots